"Heretic's Fork"

 It's a nice moment when the normally

-imperturbable Anna gives a slight reaction to the news of a
+imperturbable Anna gives a slight reaction when Marcus delivers

 human woman pregnant with a half-Visitor baby at 3:30 in the